 A second book manuscript, Being Lost: Keats and the Poetics of Trauma, is currently in preparation.

-I am the founding and general editor of the Journal of Literature and Trauma Studies.
-Information in repect to submissions and copies of the Journal can be accesed here http://www.jlts.stir.ac.uk/ .
+I am the general editor of the Journal of Literature and Trauma Studies.
+Information in repect to submissions and copies of the Journal can be accessed here http://www.jlts.stir.ac.uk/ .

-I collaborate with the English Department at the University of Macau, China.
+I collaborate with the English Department at the University of Macau, China and with Konan Institute, University of Konan, Kobe, Japan.

 May 2015, The Centenary Keats Conference, Guy's Hospital, London, 'Keats and the Poetics of Absolute Dismemberment'.